-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) seeks investigator-initiated proposals in two funding categories under the W.E.B.
-Du Bois Program of Research on Race and Crime: (1) Scholars who are advanced in their careers; and (2) Fellows who are early in their careers.
-The program supports research on the intersections of race, offending, victimization, and/or the fair administration of justice for both juveniles and adults.
-It furthers the Department's mission by advancing knowledge regarding the confluence of crime, justice, and culture in various societal contexts.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) seeks investigator-initiated proposals for funding under the W.E.B.
+Du Bois Program of Research on Crime from two categories of researchers: (1) scholars who are advanced in their careers; and (2) fellows who are early in their careers.
+The program supports research that places particular emphasis on the intersections of race, crime, violence, and the administration of justice within the United States.
+It furthers the Department of Justice's mission by advancing knowledge regarding issues deemed critical by the Department.

 W.E.B.
-Du Bois Program of Research on Race and Crime FY 2017
+Du Bois Program of Research on Crime FY 2018

-Applications Due: March 31, 2017
+Applications Due: April 30, 2018